Kuree/kratos/docs/generator.rst

 Procedural code generation
 ==========================

-Sometimes it is very difficult to generated desired circuit definition through limited free-style code block.
+Sometimes it is very difficult to generate a desired circuit definition through limited free-style code block.
 If that is the case, you can use the procedural code generation.